Will like to have simple direct taxation system with low rates: FM Sitharaman

 Finance Minister Nirmala Sitharaman on Monday said that eventually the government would like to have a simple direct taxation system with low rates.

-Responding to a question about providing relief to income tax payers at BT Budget Roundtable 2022, the finance minister said that she has already provided a parallel track of simple and more attractive rates for direct tax payers.
+Responding to a question about providing relief to income tax payers at BT Budget Roundtable 2022, Sitharaman said that she has already provided a parallel track of simple and more attractive rates for direct tax payers.

 Eventually, the government would like to have a simple direct tax system with lower rates to make it attractive and improve compliance, she said.
-However, she didn't give a timeframe for it, saying like all other things it will run its course.
+However, she didn't give a timeframe for it, saying that like all other things, it will also run its course.

 #BudgetRoundTable | We've given a parallel and more attractive framework of income tax rates through the new regime.
 A simpler #DirectTaxCode (DTC) can be expected soon, confirms FM @nsitharaman pic.twitter.com/fk4whfIfVK— Business Today (@business_today) February 7, 2022